tonytw1/squirrel-detector/README.md

 ![Seagull](seagull.png)

-Providing a the same image as a none tagged training image may also work but wasn't tried.
+Providing a the same image as a non tagged training image may also work but wasn't tried.

 ### False positives